 CBT is referred to as a short term therapy usually lasting 6-20 sessions depending on problems presented.

-I deliver 8 week Mindfulness Courses in my local area on a regular basis (East Dulwich) called 'Finding Peace in a Frantic world' designed at the Oxford Mindfulness Center, Oxford, for busy people in mind.
-Fees at present £220.
+I deliver 8 week Mindfulness Courses to organisations or locally (East Dulwich) online and in person, called 'Finding Peace in a Frantic world' designed at the Oxford Mindfulness Center, Oxford, for busy people in mind.
+Fees at present £250.
 00 per person per course.

 24 hours notice needs to be given if a session is cancelled otherwise the full fee will be charged.